 - Availability: access via mobile device—an incident can occur at any time

-Since an individual’s response is different based on the location of a threat, companies can utilize a threat monitoring tool to ensure the most informed decisions are made.
-During an active shooter scenario, the shooter may directly confront employees outside the building or on the top floor.
-Based on the employee’s location, the location of the threat and circumstances, train your employees to either run, hide, or fight.
-To gain valuable information about threats, utilize a comprehensive threat monitoring system to get real-time updates on unfolding events and understand a threat’s proximity to your people.
+Since an individual’s response is different based on the location of a threat, companies can use a threat monitoring tool to gain valuable information about the shooting.
+A comprehensive threat monitoring system can provide real-time updates on unfolding events and understand a threat’s proximity to your people.

 Due to the many critiques of the process, multiple alternative approaches have emerged that attempt to remedy the shortcomings of the “Run, Hide, Fight” approach.

 While this method follows very similar steps, proponents argue that verbiage can completely alter the message and meaning behind a process.
-By using the word “move”, the person is forced to think about where to move and how to do it while “run” creates a sense of panic and frenzy, which can be detrimental in active shooter scenarios.
-Similarly, the word “escape” instead of “hide” forces the person to strategically think about how to escape.
-This may involve hiding and then running for cover when the opportunity arises instead of just staying put like a sitting duck.
-By giving the person more flexibility within the options, it is less likely they will get stuck in linear thinking.
-Lastly, “attack” is offensive while fight is “defensive”.
-By using an offensive verb, the word empowers the person to attack and be more confident in their actions.
+By using the word “move,” the person is forced to think about where to move and how to do it while “run” creates a sense of panic and frenzy, which can be detrimental in active shooter scenarios.
+Similarly, the word “escape” instead of “hide” forces the person to think about escaping strategically.
+This may involve hiding and running for cover when the opportunity arises instead of just staying put like a sitting duck.
+Giving the person more flexibility within the options makes it less likely they will get stuck in linear thinking.
+Lastly, “attack” is offensive while “fight” is defensive.
+Using an offensive verb empowers the person to be more confident in their actions.

 Rather than following a three-step process, many experts urge companies to train their employees to use their intuition and instincts in stressful scenarios.
-Supporters of this strategy recognize that every situation will be different, and a sequential process will often hinder people from fully evaluating the scenario and taking the best course of action.
-Go through potential situations one might encounter during an active shooter scenario and develop plans of action that will work specifically for your workplace and personnel.
+Supporters of this strategy recognize that every situation will be different.
+A sequential process will often hinder people from fully evaluating the scenario and taking the best course of action.
+Go through potential situations you might encounter during an active shooter scenario and develop plans of action that will work specifically for your workplace and personnel.